10 Ways To Become a Better and Faster Learner

 This will keep you on track and help you cover what you need.

-4. Use every opportunity for learning
+#4.
+Use every opportunity to learn

 Once you’re out of school, it’s hard to find time for learning.

-We get so busy with work, family, and other ‘grown up’ commitments.
+We get so busy with work, family, and other ‘grown-up’ commitments.

 But don’t let the lack of time become an excuse.